-- To ensure the public has notification, access and opportunities for comment at all regular and special meetings of the TPO Board and Committees - Post meeting notices and agendas on the TPO website the week prior to the meeting - Advertise Board and Committee meetings in the Florida Times-Union daily print newspaper - Promote upcoming meetings in e-newsletters - Provide the opportunity for public comment in agendas of all Board and Committee meetings - Document all public comments in Board and Committee meeting minutes - Post Board and Committee meeting minutes on the TPO website for easy public access - To ensure public participation and input in core plans and studies - Core Plans: The LRTP Public Participation Plan is defined and documented at study onset, executed in concert with TPO staff and documented in final study reports.
+- To ensure the public has notification, access and opportunities for comment at all regular and special meetings of the TPO Board and Committees - Post meeting notices and agendas on the TPO website the week prior to the meeting - Promote upcoming meetings in e-newsletters - Provide the opportunity for public comment in agendas of all Board and Committee meetings - Document all public comments in Board and Committee meeting minutes - Post Board and Committee meeting minutes on the TPO website for easy public access - To ensure public participation and input in core plans and studies - Core Plans: The LRTP Public Participation Plan is defined and documented at study onset, executed in concert with TPO staff and documented in final study reports.
 Documentation includes evaluations of results and available metrics.
 TIP public participation strategies are well-defined and consistent on an annual basis.
 Participation tactics and results are detailed in the final TIP document and posted on the TPO website.
 UPWP and LOPP public participation is achieved through the TPO Board and Committee notifications, public meetings, documentation and web posting. - Studies: TPO study project manager and Public Affairs Manager meet with the study team to identify public participation needs at study initiation.
-Public participation requirements are documented in the study scope, executed in concert with TPO staff and documented in final study reports. - To ensure adherence to regulatory requirements - adequate public notice of public participation activities (via website, newspaper advertising, social media and e-news); - review and comment at key decision points in developing the MTP (LRTP) and TIP (activities detailed in final report documents); and - multiple, accessible participation formats, including electronic and in-person (small group presentations, elected board and agency presentations, public meetings, special events, online surveys, social media, agency and study websites).
+Public participation requirements are documented in the study scope, executed in concert with TPO staff and documented in final study reports. - To ensure adherence to regulatory requirements - Adequate public notice of public participation activities (via website, newspaper advertising, social media and e-news); - Review and comment at key decision points in developing the MTP (LRTP) and TIP (activities detailed in final report documents); and - Multiple, accessible participation formats, including electronic and in-person (small group presentations, elected board and agency presentations, public meetings, special events, online surveys, social media, agency and study websites).